Cooperative intramolecular dynamics control the chain-length-dependent glass transition in polymers: variation with polymer chain-length and chain flexibility

-Earlier studies \cite{Weyland1970,matsuoka1997entropy,Schneider2005,schut2007glass} have suggested a link between $T_g^{\infty}$ and a metric based on the polymer's conformational degrees of freedom (DOF).
-Accordingly, we determine the molecular weight $M_{\phi}$ per DOF (see SI for details) and plot the relation $T_g^{\infty}(M_{\phi})$ in Fig.~\ref{fig:Tg_values_PMMAPS}f for polymers with backbone chemistries based on C (purple), C-C-O (blue), Si (green), and Si-O (silver).
+Earlier studies \cite{Weyland1970,matsuoka1997entropy,Schneider2005,schut2007glass} suggested a link between $T_g^{\infty}$ and a metric based on the polymer's conformational degrees of freedom (DOF).
+Accordingly, we determine the molecular weight $M_{\phi}$ per DOF (Appendix~\ref{app:data}) and plot the relation $T_g^{\infty}(M_{\phi})$ in Fig.~\ref{fig:Tg_values_PMMAPS}f for polymers with backbone chemistries based on C (purple), C-C-O (blue), Si (green), and Si-O (silver).
 These data suggest a linear relation between $T_g^{\infty}$ and $\log_{\scriptscriptstyle 10} M_{\phi}$ for C-based backbones.
 A simple interpretation is that $M_{\phi}$ parametrizes the displaced volume incurred in conformational motion, so that higher volume conformers correspond to higher $T_g$.
 Consistent with this, polymers with Si-based backbones have lower $T_g^{\infty}$ for the same $M_{\phi}$, which can be partially accounted for by the higher mass density of Si compared with C. For the Si-O-based polymers in Fig.~\ref{fig:Tg_values_PMMAPS}f (PDMS and PMPS), the larger mass density of Si and O compared with C cannot account for the entire discrepancy.
-The greater flexibility of the Si-O backbone, oxygen-specific interaction energies, or the fact that larger backbone angles (143$^{\circ}$ vs 110$^{\circ}$) incur larger volumes during dihedral rotation could all contribute.
-For the 11 polymer systems of Figs.~2d-e we find $M^*\approx 24 M_{\phi}$ (Fig.~S5; SI), so that $T_g(M)$ for polymers roughly follows $T_g(M)\simeq T_g^{\infty}(M_{\phi})f(M/M_{\phi})$, where $f(x)$ is a chemistry-independent function.
+The greater flexibility of the Si-O backbone, lower dihedral barriers, oxygen-specific interaction energies, or the fact that larger backbone angles (143$^{\circ}$ vs 110$^{\circ}$) incur larger volumes during dihedral rotation could all contribute.
+For the 11 polymer chemistries of Figs.~2d-e we find $M^*\approx 24 M_{\phi}$ (Fig.~\ref{fig:Tg_Vconf}), so that $T_g(M)$ for polymers roughly follows $T_g(M)\simeq T_g^{\infty}(M_{\phi})f(M/M_{\phi})$, where $f(x)$ is a chemistry-independent function.